F-Stack/f-stack/dpdk/doc/guides/cryptodevs/scheduler.rst

    than the designated threshold, otherwise it will be handled by the secondary worker.

-   A typical usecase in this mode is with the QAT cryptodev as the primary and a software cryptodev as the secondary worker.
+   A typical use case in this mode is with the QAT cryptodev as the primary and a software cryptodev as the secondary worker.
 This may help applications to process additional crypto workload than what the QAT cryptodev can handle on its own, by making use of the available CPU cycles to deal with smaller